microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Update-MgPolicyPermissionGrantPolicy.md

     - `[ClientApplicationsFromVerifiedPublisherOnly <Boolean?>]`: Set to true to only match on client applications with a verified publisher.
 Set to false to match on any client app, even if it does not have a verified publisher.
 Default is false.
     - `[PermissionClassification <String>]`: The permission classification for the permission being granted, or all to match with any permission classification (including permissions which are not classified).
 Default is all.
     - `[PermissionType <String>]`: permissionType
     - `[Permissions <String[]>]`: The list of id values for the specific permissions to match with, or a list with the single value all to match with any permission.
-The id of delegated permissions can be found in the publishedPermissionScopes property of the API's **servicePrincipal** object.
+The id of delegated permissions can be found in the oauth2PermissionScopes property of the API's **servicePrincipal** object.
 The id of application permissions can be found in the appRoles property of the API's **servicePrincipal** object.
 The id of resource-specific application permissions can be found in the resourceSpecificApplicationPermissions property of the API's **servicePrincipal** object.
 Default is the single value all.
     - `[ResourceApplication <String>]`: The appId of the resource application (e.g. the API) for which a permission is being granted, or any to match with any resource application or API.
 Default is any.
   - `[Includes <IMicrosoftGraphPermissionGrantConditionSet[]>]`: Condition sets which are included in this permission grant policy.
 Automatically expanded on GET.